Let’s celebrate the outstanding accomplishments of UMass Lowell First-Gen #UMLFirst students, faculty and staff.

 Color Me Science

-3-4 p.m., Saab Emerging Technologies & Innovation Center (ETIC), Perry Atrium
+3-4 p.m., Saab Emerging Technologies and Innovation Center (ETIC), Perry Atrium

 Dining with the Dean